Global-Policy-Lab/gpl-covid/README.md

 ##### Iran
 1. Copy all of the date lines from the "New COVID-19 cases in Iran by province" table on the [Wikipedia page tracking this outbreak in Iran](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_Iran).
 2. Open the excel file [data/raw/iran/covid_iran.xlsx](data/raw/iran/covid_iran.xlsx).
-This file contains the first step cleaning template for the cases data, as well as the information on key policy actions taken by the Iranian government.
+This file contains the first step cleaning template for the cases data.
 The tabs in this file are:

     a. `200314_cases_raw` :  A template into which raw data from the Wikipedia table -- see (1) -- should be pasted.

     b. `cases_cleaned--to_csv` :  A cleaned column format for the intermediate cases data.
 Simply extend the formulas (by copy/paste) in each row so that each row of the raw data is included.
 Do not change the column headings.
 Once all raw data has been included, save this tab to a csv file and save in [data/interim/iran/covid_iran_cases.csv](data/interim/iran/covid_iran_cases.csv).

-    c. `200314_policies--to_csv` :  A list of the key policies Iran implemented to combat the coronavirus, and sources.
-A copy of the information in this tab is saved as [data/raw/iran/IRN_policy_data_sources.csv](data/raw/iran/IRN_policy_data_sources.csv).
-To update data with future policy changes, update this tab with the relevant information and replace the csv with a new copy of this tab.

 ##### Italy
 Epi data is downloaded and merged with policy data in one step, described in [the following section](####Merge-policy-and-epidemiological-data)